 The first book of original research in the series is:

-- All Politics are Reproductive Politics by Laura Briggs
+- How All Politics Became Reproductive Politics by Laura Briggs

 Call for Proposals